social-protocols/jabble/README.md

 # 2. Reputation and Reasonableness

 This process works great if everyone is acting in good faith.
-But that usually doesn't happen on the Internet.
+But on the Internet, sometimes that they're not.
 So how do we force people to be **reasonable**?

 Well, it turns out you kind of can force people to be reasonable using game theory.

 Every user gets a reputation, starting with 0.
 Until a user gains reputation, their vote has no weight.

 Users gain reputation according to an ingenious scoring mechanism from MIT called the Bayesian Truth Serum.
 The formula is designed so that a user's expected score is maximized if they vote **honestly** -- *as long as everyone else votes honestly*.
-This is brilliant be cause, if people *expect* each other to vote honestly, then an equilibrium is established where users will *continue* to vote and expect others to vote honestly.
-This continues until users can get together and coordinate on voting dishonestly, which is unlikely to be a p roblem as we [write about here].
+This is brilliant because, if people *expect* each other to vote honestly, then an equilibrium is established where users will *continue* to vote and expect others to vote honestly.
+This continues until users can get together and coordinate on voting dishonestly, which is unlikely to be a problem as we [write about here].
 This kind of equilibrium at honesty is similar to the magic that powers blockchains, as we [write about here].

 Now, Jabble only considers **informed votes** when calculating the BTS scores.
 This means that people earn reputation by voting honesty **given the comments in the critical thread**.
 Users most honestly consider the information in the critical thread, and decide whether they think that other people in this forum would honestly upvote it or downvote it given this information.